 Growing up, bone health is a big deal.
 You're told to drink more milk and boost your calcium intake to build strong bones, so when you enter your 20s, it can seem like there's nothing more to do.
 "It's critical [when you're young] because 80% of lifetime bone density is laid down by the time we're 18," explains Simpson.
 "But if you're already past your teenage years, don't worry," DeWitt adds.
 "Your bone mass can keep increasing until around 30 when most people hit peak bone mass."

 Given your 20s are when you start to forge lifestyle habits, now's the time to focus on diet.
 Dairy is a great source of calcium, but if you don't like yogurt, cheese, and milk, she recommends adding these bone-healthy foods to your diet:

 - Dark, leafy vegetables, such as kale, collards, and broccoli

 - Fish, such as halibut, mackerel, and salmon

 - A variety of mushrooms, such as portabella and maitake (if exposed to UV light)

-It's no secret that your body undergoes a lot of changes during pregnancy, but we were surprised to learn about what happens to your bones.
-"New moms and moms-to-be are often so busy juggling everything that motherhood entails that their own health becomes a secondary priority—at the time when their health is more important than ever," says DeWitt.
+For those who want children, it's no secret that your body undergoes a lot of changes during pregnancy, but we were surprised to learn about what happens to your bones.
+"New moms and moms-to-be are often so busy juggling everything that their own health becomes a secondary priority—at a time when their health is more important than ever," says DeWitt.

 If your diet is low in calcium, your baby might need the majority of those nutrients to develop bones, leaving you depleted.
 "Nutrient needs during pregnancy and breastfeeding are higher than almost any other time in a woman's life."